- We advise you to exercise a high degree of caution in Sri Lanka at this time because of the unpredictable security environment.

 Travel to High Security Zones

 Individuals and groups intending to visit military establishments or High Security Zones or to meet military officials require specific approval from the Ministry of Defence.
 Travellers are advised to limit travel in these areas and near military and government installations.
-You should also maintain a high degree of awareness at roadblocks and checkpoints.
+You should maintain a high degree of awareness should you encounter roadblocks or checkpoints.

 Other local travel issues